Applies to: Admin · Partner Admin · Operation Manager · Office Admin · Biller · plus any role with report permissions granted

-Select your username located in the bottom left corner.
+Select your username in the bottom-left corner of the Alvys interface.

-Navigate to the Company Profile and select the Users tab.
+Navigate to Company Profile and select the Users tab.

 Scroll to the Permissions section and locate the Report category.